Silent Witness series 23 – everything you need to know

 Who will star within the new collection of Silent Witness?

-Our 4 major stars can be returning to the Lyell Centre in 2020.
+Our 4 most important stars shall be returning to the Lyell Centre in 2020.

 Liz Carr is again as Clarissa Mullery, David Caves performs Dr Jack Hodgson, Emilia Fox as Dr Nikki Alexander, and Richard Lintern as Thomas Chamberlain.

-Right here’s the complete solid, together with visitor stars – which we’ll be updating weekly because the episodes exit…
+Right here’s the total solid, together with visitor stars – which we’ll be updating weekly because the episodes exit…

 - Meet the solid of 2020’s Silent Witness collection 23